splashinn/buffago/README.md

-# Buffago - Buffalo Starter Template
+# What is Buffago?

+Buffago is my attempt at creating a starter application template for web apps using Golang and the Buffalo framework [http://gobuffalo.io](http://gobuffalo.io)

 ## Database Setup